AntoineGuglielmi/SassLoader/README.md

 ```

-In my `index.php` file, I'll put the following:
+My `index.php` file would look like the following:

 ```php
 // creating a new SassLoader object